-The Stock Awards column shows the value of equity awards granted during the year indicated.
+1 The Stock Awards column shows the value of equity awards granted during the year indicated.
 The amounts do not correspond to the actual amounts that may be earned by the named executive officers.
 Equity awards granted during each year may include: (i) awards of restricted stock (RS) and restricted stock units ("RSUs") under the 2014 Omnibus Incentive Plan, (ii) SLO awards under the Annual Incentive Plan, and (iii) PSU awards granted under the 2005 Contingent Stock Plan or the 2014 Omnibus Incentive Plan.
 RS and RSU awards are valued at the grant date fair value computed in accordance with FASB ASC Topic 718.
 SLO awards are valued at the fair value at the service inception date based on the percentage of the target bonus to be paid as an SLO award, increased by the 25% premium, using the closing price of our common stock on the first trading day of the calendar year, where the service inception date is the beginning of the calendar year.
 PSU awards are valued based on the grant date fair value on the date on which the PSU award was granted by the Compensation Committee.
 In valuing the SLO awards and PSU awards, we assumed the probable achievement of the target levels for the primary performance goals.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures.
-For the portion of PSU awards earned based on relative TSR, the grant date fair value is based on a Monte Carlo simulation that determines the likely payout of the award (which was \$42.97 per share for the PSUs granted on February 18, 2014; \$13.73 per share for the 2014 Special PSUs granted on March 14, 2014; \$59.91 per share for the PSU granted on February 16, 2015; and \$57.14 per share for the PSUs granted on February 17, 2016).
-For the PSUs awarded to Mr. Peribere on January 19, 2016 in connection with the extension of his employment term, the grant date fair value is based on a Monte Carlo simulation of \$12.55 per share.
-For additional assumptions made in valuing these awards and other information, see Note 18.
-"Stockholders' Equity." of Notes to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016.
-For the PSU awards granted on February 17, 2016, the value of the awards as of the grant date, assuming that the highest level of performance conditions would be achieved (which is 200% of target for the 2016-2018 PSUs), is as follows:
+For the portion of PSU award (which was \$42.97 per share for the PSUs granted on February 18, 2014; \$13.73 per share for the 2014 Special PSUs granted on March 14, 2014; \$59.91 per share for the PSU granted on February 16, 2015; and \$57.14 per share for the PSUs granted on February 17, 2016).
+For the PSUs awarded to Mr. Peribere on January 19, 2016 in connection with the extension of his employment term, the grant date fair value is based on a Monte Carlo simulation stole awards and other information, see Note 18, "Stockholders' Equity," of Notes to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016.
+For the PSU awards granted on February 17, 2016, the

-Name Maximum 2016-2018 PSU Award (\$)
+Name 20 Maximum 16-2018 PSU Award (\$)

-Mr. Peribere \$15,118,101
+Mr. Peribere \$ 15,118,101

 Ms. Lowe \$ 2,160,146

 Mr. Chammas \$ 1,660,436

 Mr. Deily \$ 1,668,488

-Dr. Kadri \$ 1,569,239
+Dr. Kadri \$ 1.569.239